Bibliometrics & Responsible Research Evaluation: Narrative CVs

 Tailor each CV so that your achievements are as relevant as possible to the assessment criteria.

 Determine the main priority of the particular research programme.
 For instance, is there a strong focus on public engagement, career progression or impact?
-Then ensure that you highlight relevant achievements in your narrative CV that mirrors the aims and objectives of the research programme or funding body.
+Then ensure that you highlight relevant achievements in your narrative CV that mirror the aims and objectives of the research programme or funding body.

 Ultimately, your CV should show that you are the best person for the position or to carry out the research outlined in the research proposal and that you are a trustworthy candidate who will use the funding responsibly and appropriately.